-Schübeler Composite, founded in 1997, is a German company that is involved with the development and production of fiber-reinforced plastic parts.
+Founded in 1997, Schübeler Composite is a German company that is involved in the development and production of fiber-reinforced plastic parts.
 In their early years, they focused specifically on carbon-fiber-reinforced-polymer (CFRP) axial fans.
 Through repetitive testing of their designs, the team has deepened their theoretical and practical knowledge of these systems.

-In 2002, they opened a new factory in Paderborn, Germany where they now manufacture a wide range of products including CFRP axial, mixed flow and radial fans, compressors, lightweight components, industrial parts and more.
+In 2002, Schübeler Composite opened a new factory in Paderborn, Germany where they now manufacture a wide range of products, including CFRP axial, mixed flow and radial fans, compressors, lightweight components, industrial parts and more.

-In 2005, Schübeler Composite entered into the very promising market of Unmanned Aerial Vehicles (UAV) and has brought new challenges, especially in structural design and optimization.
+In 2005, Schübeler Composite entered the very promising market of unmanned aerial vehicles (UAV), which has presented new challenges, especially regarding structural design and optimization.

 Besides organizational tasks, he is also in charge of numerical calculations (CFD and FEA) and project management.

-For FE Analysis they first relied on Code_Aster but putting effort into the understanding of this complex programme did, in fact, constitute a bottleneck and shouted for other alternatives.
-Knowing the advantages of the solver itself Sandro was looking for an easier way to use it.
-He came across the SimScale platform by reading one of the technical newsletters and decided to test it.
+For finite element analysis, the pair first relied on Code_Aster, but the effort required to understand this complex programme did, in fact, constitute a bottleneck and screamed for other alternatives.
+Knowing the advantages of the solver itself, Sandro was looking for an easier way to use it.
+He came across the SimScale platform when reading one of the technical newsletters and decided to test it.

 The first project simulated on the SimScale platform was an analysis of the stress acting on a turbomachinery blade for model airplanes, which can also be used in motorsports or UAV engines.

-Using the step-by-step approach, at the beginning, only the blade was simulated.
-Static, linear analysis of the stress response of the blade to high rotation speed was analysed.
-Having obtained satisfactory results, Sandro was able to begin the investigation of the blade assembly.
+Using a step-by-step approach, only the blade was initially simulated.
+Static, linear analysis of the stress response of the blade to high rotation speed was analyzed.
+Having obtained satisfactory results, Sandro was able to begin investigating the blade assembly.

-This stage required using non-linear static analysis with physical contacts.
-Simulations measured stress response and deformation of the system to working conditions of 50 000 rounds per minute revolution speed.
+This stage required the use of non-linear static analysis with physical contacts.
+Simulations measured stress response and deformation of the system to working conditions of 50,000 rounds per minute in revolution speed.

-In order to ensure quick analysis workflow, the first simulation was performed on a coarse mesh.
-After proving that the setup is correct, full-scale analysis on refined mesh was done.
+In order to ensure a quick analysis workflow, the first simulation was performed on a coarse mesh.
+After proving that the setup was correct, a full-scale analysis on refined mesh was completed.

-The nonlinear simulation of the blade assembly on the coarse mesh of 20 000 nodes took 24 minutes to run on 4 core machine.
-A refined full study was done using 95 000 nodes and took 21 minutes on 32 cores.
+The nonlinear simulation of the blade assembly on the coarse mesh of 20,000 nodes took 24 minutes to run on a four-core machine.
+A refined full study was carried out using 95,000 nodes and took 21 minutes on 32 cores.
 This clearly shows the advantage of having easy access to supercomputer resources.

-Results obtained thanks to the simulations have proven that the weight optimised design is safe and can operate properly under working conditions.
-Using computer-aided engineering (CAE), Sandro could save time and money that would be required to make iterative prototype testing of the fan.
+Results obtained thanks to the simulations have proven that the weight-optimised design is safe and can operate properly under working conditions.
+Using computer-aided engineering (CAE), Sandro could save the time and money that would have been required to carry out iterative prototype testing of the fan.

 If you would like to read more success stories from our customers, just visit this page on the SimScale website.